HuestonCo/llmo-optimization-screaming-frog/README.md

 # Enhanced LLMO Analyzer For Screaming Frog

-A significantly enhanced version of the original [LLMO Optimization Analyzer](https://github.com/metehan777/llmo-optimization-screaming-frog) that goes beyond basic LLM scoring to provide comprehensive AI search optimization analysis.
+A forked version of the original [LLMO Optimization Analyzer](https://github.com/metehan777/llmo-optimization-screaming-frog) - update to go beyond basic LLM scoring to provide comprehensive AI search optimization analysis.

 ## 🚀 What's New in This Enhanced Version